spuuntries/kekfilter/README.md

 # kekfilter

-💩 'Cuz scammers can go and eat ass.
+💩 'Cuz scammers can go and eat shit.